In small towns especially, envisioning the future requires the ability to see beyond barriers.

 COLLABORATION MEANS SUCCESS

-In 2018, Six Hundred celebrated its 7th year in business and has led the way for growth in downtown Bellefontaine.
+In 2023, Six Hundred celebrated its 12th year in business and has led the way for growth in downtown Bellefontaine.
 Brittany Saxton, who had been Shepherd’s prodigy and General Manager, purchased the business with financing assistance from the Small Nation Team and is leading the restaurant toward a strong future.
-Through our Hustle Hard approach, we have assisted Brittany in developing a growth strategy that includes expansion investments that will improve the property and its revenue potential.
+Through our Small Town Success™ Formula, we have assisted Brittany in developing a growth strategy that includes expansion investments that will improve the property and its revenue potential.
 In partnership with the city, an outdoor patio was recently added featuring stone columns and umbrellas.
 The addition has made outdoor dining part of our downtown for the first time.
 Attention to the restaurant’s interior design has also been a priority.
-A new wine room featuring stone walls and brick ceilings was recently added to serve as a special events space for parties, corporate meeting space, and other community events.
+A new wine room featuring stone walls and brick ceilings was recently added to serve as a special events space for parties, corporate meeting space and other community events.
 As a team, we developed a strategy for marketing the businesses through COMSTOR billboards and social media within our community and the surrounding areas to bring new and repeat traffic to our town and through Six Hundred’s doors.
 We work as a team to help provide every opportunity for success.

-Small Nation’s Hustle Hard approach with Brittany as a partner is the perfect case study in achieving small business growth.
-Investing time and money in the building, the right people and growth strategies have opened doors far beyond our small community.
+Our Small Town Success™ Formula approach with Brittany as a partner is the perfect case study in achieving small business growth.
+Investing time and money in the building, the right people and growth strategies has opened doors far beyond our small community.

 2007 US Pizza Trials